benjavalero/replacer/technical-design.md

 The requests to the API are done in `WikipediaRequestService`, receiving all the needed parameters, and the authentication token if needed.
 The responses are mapped into a `WikipediaApiResponse`.
 In case of page requests, the response is eventually mapped into a `WikipediaPage`.

+### Package `authentication`

+The authentication is performed by the Oauth 1.0a protocol against the WikiMedia API, which allows the tool to work with the same usernames that are used to edit in Wikipedia.
+The authentication is implemented in the backend, and the frontend only contains the last access token.

+Note that there are different in case we want to develop locally.
+The Production ones, once logged in, redirect to https://replacer.toolforge.org.
+However the Development ones redirect to http://localhost:8080.

 ## TODO: ROADMAP